len0rd/personal-website/posts/embedded_dev_primer.rst

 This post is meant to be an overview of some principles and practices I have found helpful for professional baremetal embedded development.
 This is meant for people who want to have total control over their embedded development environment and codebase.

 Tools like `platformio <https://platformio.org/>`_ are excellent and can help us get projects off the ground but are perhaps a little opaque when it comes to toolchain and dependency management.
-In a professional setting, I often find I need total control over toolchains and dependencies down to the lowest-level.
+In a professional setting, I often find I need control over toolchains and dependencies down to the lowest-level.
 Learning how to intelligently manage these tools in a modern way has been a major effort in my career so far.
-This post will serve as a collection of my thoughts and lessons-learned from building multiple embedded projects from the ground up.
+This post will serve as a collection of my thoughts and lessons-learned after building multiple embedded projects from the ground up.

 Lesson 1: Docker for toolchain management
 -----------------------------------------